Never Mind the Buzzcocks: Cast

 Until series 18, Never Mind the Buzzcocks was chaired by Mark Lamarr.
 Until series 10, the team captains were Phill Jupitus and Sean Hughes.
 After series 10, Hughes departed and was replaced by Bill Bailey.
 Lamarr left after series 17, and series 18 was chaired by a series of guest hosts.
 One of these, satirical comedian and former Popworld presenter Simon Amstell, took over as presenter from series 19 to series 22.
 Amstell sent an email to his fans on 24 April 2009, stating "I am Simon Amstell.
 Here is some news, should you be interested in this sort of thing.
 I will not be hosting another series of the fun pop quiz, ‘Never Mind the Buzzcocks’.
 When I first took on the role of hosting ‘Never Mind the Buzzcocks’, my only hope was to bring joy and laughter to the world and if I was lucky, put an end to war, disease and poverty.
 Now that I have achieved that, I plan to concentrate on my live work."
 Series 23 was chaired by a series of guest hosts which continued for series 24 because "none of the guest hosts were good enough" according to the comedic voice over on the first episode of series 24.
 In July 2014, it was announced that Rhod Gilbert would be the next permanent presenter for the 28th series.

 Bill Bailey was unable to attend filming at the beginning of series 21, so Noel Fielding provided cover for three episodes starting 22 November 2007.
 Bill Bailey officially left the show after series 21 to pursue other commitments.
 His role as team captain was filled by several 'guest captains' for series 22 and permanently filled by Fielding from series 23 onward.
 Apart from one episode in series 25, and the 2011 Comic Relief special, Phill Jupitus appeared in every episode of the programme from its debut in 1996 until it was cancelled in 2015.
 Jupitus did not return for the revived series on Sky in 2021, making series 29 the first series in which he is not a regular team captain.
 In series 29, Greg Davies took over as host, Daisy May Cooper replaced Jupitus as team captain and Jamali Maddix joined as a regular panellist.
 In series 32, Daisy May Cooper does not appear on the show apart from the Christmas episode and is replaced regularly by Sophie Willan and guest captains including Mel B and Courtney Love.
-In series 33, there were mostly themed episodes feauturing guest captains including Bez and Pepsi & Shirlie.
+In series 33, there were mostly themed episodes featuring guest captains including Bez and Pepsi & Shirlie.